dwyl/apprenticeship/README.md

 At dwyl we hypothesize that it's _more effective_ to train people _from scratch_
 because of the following reasons:
-+ Gives people who are new to creative tech a start.
++ Gives people who are new to creative tech a start they would not otherwise get.
 + Avoids bad habits (_like un-tested or un-documented work!_)
 + Instills the habit of continuous learning _early_ in the person's journey thus avoiding "_senior syndrome_"